opengear/oglhclient/README.md

 - **properties**: *property*

 ### GET: `list()`
-Used when asking for a list of objects
+Used when asking for a list of objects.

 Example: